chandana1206/VoiceMate-Python_Voice_Assistant/README.md

 - Provide the current time and date.
 - Search and summarize information from Wikipedia.
 - Answer computational or factual questions using WolframAlpha.
-- Open Google in the web browser via voice command.
+- Open websites in the web browser via voice command.
+- Get the top news.
+- Send an email.
+- Get the current weather accurately.
+- Translate sentences to different languages.

 ## Setup Instructions